 What are the testing dates and locations?

-In 2019, you can take this exam at various sites within the U.S. and Canada through December 31st.
+You can take this exam at various sites within the U.S. and Canada through December 31st.

 What should I do the day of the exam?